xqyet/2w2t.ASCII/README.md

 ```
 # ASCII Art Pasting Script (for pasting multi-color)
 I convert art to color ASCII using [this site](https://folge.me/tools/image-to-ascii) - DO NOT PRESS THE COPY BUTTON!
-You will lose all formatting and it will paste in a straight line
+You will lose all formatting and it will paste in a straight line.
+Make sure to highlight your art and then copy :)

    ```js
    (() => {